spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/01-azure-cloud.md

   * Tenant ID: From Azure console
   * Client Secret: Created at Azure console.

-## How to Register Your Azure Cloud Account in Palette
+## Enable Azure Cloud Account Registration to Palette

 To register an Azure cloud account in the Palette console